2BytesGoat/2BytesGoat.github.io/content/Godot 4.x/Chess/Episode 1 - Board and Pieces.md

 viewport_center -= (map_shape * tile_set.tile_size) / 2
 position = viewport_center - Vector2i(0, rendering_quadrant_size/2)
 ```
-## Defining chess pieces
+## 2. Defining chess pieces

-### Defining Piece Constants
+### 2.1.
+Defining Piece Constants

-What I did here is that I first created a `Constrants.gd` preload file that I used to store information about chess pieces and also general stuff that should not change in-game.
+What I did here is that I first created a **Constrants.gd** preload file that I used to store information about chess pieces and also general stuff that should not change in-game.

 You can then store information inside of it such as the sprites that will be used for each individual piece such as